dwatteau/scummvm-build-macppc/FAQ.md

 The performance improvements between late PPC systems and OSX 10.4/10.5/10.6 Intel means that most of the games appear to work fine, even when using Rosetta 1 to translate the PowerPC code to x86 code.
 So, I don't see the point in doing an i386 build for i386 Tiger/Leopard/Snow Leopard either.

-Also, it appears (from some MacRumors forum discussions) that the GCC 7.5 compiler that's used to build ScummVM may have various unfixed bugs when targeting ppc64 (which is necessary for a G5-optimized build).
-So if someone wants a G5 build, it may need necessary to either downgrade to the GCC 4.8 compiler included the toolkit (which was used to build OSXPPC releases for ScummVM 2.6 to 2.8), or upgrade to a newer compiler, such as GCC ≥ 10.
-For now (2024), a unique, stable and (mostly) reproducible build is preferred.
+Regarding ppc64, I don't see the point; even TenFourFox kept its G5-optimized build 32-bit.
+Tiger's support for ppc64 is extremely minimal, and I'm not sure we'd see much benefit for the vast majority of supported games.
+Also, it appears (from some MacRumors forum discussions) that the GCC 7.5 compiler that's used to build ScummVM may have some issues when targeting ppc64.
+So, once: doesn't look like it's worth the trouble.

+For now (2025), a unique, stable and (mostly) reproducible build is preferred.

 ## When aren't you using MacPorts for the toolchain/dependencies?